zerocurrencycoin/Zero/TEST.md

 # Zero Cryptocurrency Test Coverage Report

-## Executive Summary

-This report provides a comprehensive analysis of test coverage in the Zero cryptocurrency codebase.
+This report provides an analysis of test coverage in the Zero Currency codebase.
 While the project demonstrates excellent coverage for core Bitcoin/Zcash functionality (~90%), there are critical gaps in testing Zero-specific features, particularly the zeronode/masternode system.

 **Overall Test Coverage: ~75%**